 The process of creating a scenario is similar to cloning a file group.
 A copy is created of the original file group, complete with templates, drivers, and plan files.
+Associated tables are also created to hold the scenario data.
 However, when you clone a file group you create a fully independent file group, whereas a file group scenario remains associated with its source file group.
-Additionally, the scenario creation process can automatically create new tables to hold the data for the scenario.